Pool fences and safety laws

 The condition of the pool should be noted in the Entry condition report (Form 1a).

 Pool safety laws apply to the property owner and tenant.
-Contact the Department of Housing and Public Works for more information.
+Contact the Department of Communities, Housing and Digital Economy for more information.

 The maintenance of a pool should be covered in the special terms of the tenancy agreement.

 Generally, the tenant is responsible for everyday maintenance such as clearing leaves from the pool and may be responsible for regular maintenance.
 This should be discussed before signing a tenancy agreement.